IBM/Ionic-MFP-App/DETAILED.md

   webos ~3.7.0
 ```

-[Cordova Android 6.3.0](https://cordova.apache.org/announcements/2017/09/27/android-release.html) targets the latest Android API level of API 26.
-If you want to [target API 23 instead](https://stackoverflow.com/questions/35573485/ionic-add-platform-android-with-custom-android-target), then edit `IonicMobileApp/config.xml` and add preference for `android-targetSdkVersion` as shown below.
+[Cordova Android 6.3.0](https://cordova.apache.org/announcements/2017/09/27/android-release.html) targets Android API level of API 26.
+Instead of that, if you want to [target API 23 or a different one](https://stackoverflow.com/questions/35573485/ionic-add-platform-android-with-custom-android-target), then edit `IonicMobileApp/config.xml` and add preference for `android-targetSdkVersion` as shown below.
 ```
   <preference name="android-minSdkVersion" value="16" />
   <preference name="android-targetSdkVersion" value="23" />
 ```

+Note: Please make sure you install the *Android SDK Platform* for the API level that you use as per instructions in [Step 2.4.1](#241-install-android-studio-and-android-sdk-platform).

 #### 2.4.4 Build/Run the Ionic application on Android phone